-At present, IFRS as adopted by the EU do not significantly differ from the regulations adopted by the International Accounting Standards Board (IASB), except for the following standards, amendments to the existing standards and interpretations that were not endorsed for use as at 31 December 2014.
+At present, IFRS as adopted by the EU do not significantly differ from the regulations adopted by the International Accounting Standards Board (IASB), except for the following standards, amendments to the existing standards and interpretations that were not endorsed for use as at 31 December 2015.

-IASB Documents issued but not yet endorsed by the EU:
+IASB documents not yet endorsed by the EU:

-• IFRS 9 "Financial Instruments", the full version of the Standard, replacement of IAS 39 Financial Instruments: Recognition and Measurement.
-The final wording includes requirements for the classification and measurement of financial assets and financial liabilities; furthermore, it includes an expected loan losses model and hedge accounting (hedging); (effective for annual periods beginning on or after 1 July 2018).
+• IFRS 9 "Financial Instruments" will supersede IAS 39 Financial Instruments: Recognition and Measurement.
+The final wording includes requirements for the classification and measurement of financial assets and financial liabilities; furthermore, it includes an expected credit loss model and hedge accounting (hedging) (effective for annual periods beginning on or after 1 January 2018).